-EXAMPLE 5-2: ERASING A FLASH DATA MEMORY ROW
+EXAMPLE 2: ERASING A FLASH DATA MEMORY ROW

-MOVLB 0x01 ; Switch to Bank 1
+BANKSEL EEADR

 MOVLW EE_ADR_ERASE ; LOAD ADDRESS OF ROW TO

 ; ERASE

 MOVWF EEADR ;

 BSF EECON, FREE ; SELECT ERASE

 BSF EECON, WREN ; ENABLE WRITES

-BSF EECON, WR ; INITITATE ERASE
+BSF EECON,WR ; INITITATE ERASE

 - Note 1: The FREE bit may be set by any command normally used by the core.
-However, the WREN and WR bits can only be set using a series of BSF commands, as documented in Example 5-1.
+However, the WREN and WR bits can only be set using a series of BSF commands, as documented in Example 1.
 No other sequence of commands will work, no exceptions. - 2: Bits <5:3> of the EEADR register indicate which row is to be erased.

-5.1.2 WRITING TO FLASH DATA MEMORY
+5.2.2 WRITING TO FLASH DATA MEMORY

 Once a cell is erased, new data can be written.
 Program execution is suspended during the write cycle.
+The following sequence must be performed for a single byte write.